martin-helmich/martin-helmich.de/_posts/en/2018-03-24-kubernetes-crd-client.md

 // same type that is provided as a pointer. func (in *Project) DeepCopyInto(out *Project) {
     out.TypeMeta = in.TypeMeta
-    out.ObjectMeta = in.TypeMeta
+    out.ObjectMeta = in.ObjectMeta
     out.Spec = ProjectSpec{
-        Replicas: in.Spec.Replicas
+        Replicas: in.Spec.Replicas,
     }
 }